Godlander/objmc/README.md

 in the sample teapot animation, i only exported every 5th frame, and the animation still looks good enough.

-### model unloading
+### model display

-block models unload when its more than 1 subchunk away directly behind the player. that means objmc can be used in 16x16x16 block sized subchunks if a map is entirely modeled.
+placed block models are the most performant. they unload when its more than 1 subchunk away directly behind the player. that means objmc can be used in 16x16x16 block sized subchunks if a map is entirely modeled.

-entity models stay loaded in front of the player just as well as blocks but unloads instantly if their hitbox is not on screen.
+item models shown by entities are a couple hundred times worse performance than block models. entity models stay loaded in front of the player just as well as blocks but unloads if their hitbox is not on screen.

-item/block display entities have controllable `view_range`, at 0 they don't cull and always stay rendered within renderdistance

-*leashed entities become linked, and unrender when both of their hitboxes are no longer on screen.*

-spawner models also unload 1 subchunk away behind but unload 8 subchunks away in front of the player, basically making render distance 8 regardless of real setting.
+spawner models are special, they unload 1 subchunk away behind and 8 subchunks away in front of the player, behaving similar to blocks with renderdistance 8, but rendering costs the same as entities.

+**item/block display entities have controllable `view_range`, at 0 they don't cull and always stay rendered within renderdistance. they are the best entity method of displaying a model.**

 ### items with overlay color